 A locker is assigned to each student for his/her use throughout the school year.
 Student lockers, desks, and other such property are owned by the school, and therefore applying obscene, sexist, racist, aggressive, or other decorations deemed inappropriate to a locker is prohibited.
 The school exercises exclusive control over the school property, and a student should not expect privacy regarding items placed in school property because school property is subject to a search at any time for any reason by school officials.
+School lockers are equipped with locking devices and must be locked when in use.
+Students are cautioned to maintain the utmost confidentiality regarding the combination to their lockers.
 Students are not allowed to secure hallway lockers with any type of personal locking device.